Slumberland American Birkebeiner

-Eligibility for Seeded Group requires that the competitor be active FIS members with at least one FIS race result, in the 365 days prior to February 17, 2017, with:
+Eligibility for the Seeded Group requires that the competitors be active FIS members with at least one FIS race result in the 365 days prior to February 9, 2024, with:

-- fewer than 200 points for women and 150 points for men in competitions with a distance off 30 km or greater
+- fewer than 200 points for women and 150 points for men in competitions with a distance of 30 km or greater

-Requests for Seeded Group entry must be sent to email@example.com prior to February 17, 2017.
+Registrations & Requests for Seeded Group entry must be sent to email@example.com prior to February 9, 2024.

-There will be a information meeting for Seeded Group Competitors at 5:00 pm on Friday February 24, 2017.
+There will be a mandatory meeting for Seeded Group competitors prior to the race.